hrwang00/HairuWang.github.io/_pages/about.md

 My research interests include Deep Learning Theory, Large Language Models, Diffusion Model, Interpretability, Complex Systems, and Statistical Mechanics.

 # 🔥 News
-- 2025.06 One papers were accepted by Information Fusion.
+- 2025.06 One papers was accepted by Information Fusion.
-- 2025.05 One papers were accepted by ICML 2025.
+- 2025.05 One papers was accepted by ICML 2025.
 - 2024.09 Two papers were accepted by EMNLP 2024 Main.

 # 📝 Publications